tylerchandrosscohen/tylerchandrosscohen.github.io/index.md

 </p>

 <p>
   During my graduate studies, I shifted my focus to the foodborne pathogen <em>Bacillus cereus</em>.
 I have contributed to projects evaluating growth dynamics in high-temperature short-time (HTST) milk to inform exposure assessment models for industry use.
-My thesis research centers on using targeted gene knockouts to better understand enterotoxin-mediated virulence potential, with particular emphasis on the role of the enterotoxin hemolysin BL in surface colonization and biofilm formation.
+My thesis research, funded by a USDA NIFA predoctoral fellowship, centers on using targeted gene knockouts to better understand enterotoxin-mediated virulence potential, with particular emphasis on the role of the enterotoxin hemolysin BL in surface colonization and biofilm formation.
 </p>

 <p>